 In 2020, the biotech industry is worth approximately $458 billion.
 Statistics about the biotechnology industry growth estimate that the industry will grow at a CAGR of 7.4%, which should see the sector’s worth rise to $727.1 billion by 2025.

-Judging by the biotechnology facts, show there are an estimated 6,638 biotech companies in the United States.
+Judging by the biotechnology facts, there are approximately 6,638 biotech companies in the United States.

-According to the biotechnology statistics on the topic, the industry is growing at a rapid pace.
-In the period lasting to 2025, experts project a CAGR of 7.4%.
-That should lead the industry to an overall worth of $727.1 billion by then.
+According to biotechnology statistics, the industry is growing rapidly, and experts predict that a CAGR will reach 7.4% by 2025.
+That should lead to an overall industry worth of $727.1 billion.